Selfie from Hell

 Selfie from Hell (marketed on home video as Selfie Man) is a 2018 Canadian horror film written and directed by Erdal Ceylan.
 It originally started as a short 2015 YouTube video with the same title.
 The film stars Alyson Walker, Tony Giroux, Meelah Adams, Ian Butcher, Tyler A.H.
 Smith, Shaun Morse, and Matthew Graham.

-It was released on May 4, 2018 by Viva Pictures and received generally negative reviews.
+It was released on May 4, 2018, by Viva Pictures and received generally negative reviews.

-Synopsis

-After her cousin comes to visit and falls ill, a woman starts to receive strange mobile phone messages.

 Premise

 Julia leaves Germany to visit her cousin Hannah.
 After Julia enters a coma, Hannah finds out about the shadowy figure that appears in her cousin's selfies and that she is dealing with a supernatural force from the dark web.